Wednesday, March 13, 2019 | 7:30pm

 SCHUMANN: Blumenstück, Op.
 19; Kreisleriana, Op.
 1

 Support this performance as a Concert Partner, call (415) 677-0336.

 About This Performance

-The electrifying young keyboard artist Benjamin Grosvenor performs a fiery German and Russian program of Schumann, Prokofiev and Scriabin.
+The electrifying young keyboard artist Benjamin Grosvenor performs a fiery program of Schumann, Janáček, Prokofiev and Bellini/Liszt.

 British pianist Benjamin Grosvenor is internationally recognized for his electrifying performances and insightful interpretations.
 His virtuosic command over the most strenuous technical complexities underpins the remarkable depth and understanding of his musicianship.
 Benjamin is renowned for his distinctive sound, described as ‘poetic and gently ironic, brilliant yet clear-minded, intelligent but not without humour, all translated through a beautifully clear and singing touch’ (The Independent), and making him one of the most sought-after young pianists in the world.

 Benjamin first came to prominence as the outstanding winner of the Keyboard Final of the 2004 BBC Young Musician Competition at the age of eleven, and he was invited to perform with the BBC Symphony Orchestra at the First Night of the 2011 BBC Proms at just nineteen.
 Since then, he has become an internationally regarded pianist and was announced in 2016 as the inaugural recipient of The Ronnie and Lawrence Ackman Classical Piano Prize with the New York Philharmonic.
 As part of this he returns to New York in April 2018, performing Beethoven’s Piano Concerto No. 3 under the baton of Esa-Pekka Salonen as well as chamber music with members of the orchestra at the Tisch Center for the Arts at 92nd Street Y.